mhpatel96/GitMarkdownGuide/Github guide.md

 ### Creating another branch and switching to it

-It is also possible to create a branch and switch to it using the git switch -c command.
+It is also possible to create a branch and switch to it using the "git switch -c" command.

 ![](./images/create_switch_branch.jpg)

 The new branch will be created and switched to.
-Use the git branch command to check status.
+Use the "git branch" command to check status.

 ### Editing within a branch

-In this example, having switched to the 'FixTemp' branch, all files displayed will now be in that branch.
+In this example, having switched to the "FixTemp" branch, all files displayed will now be in that branch.
 View the files in Explorer and open the file to edit.

 ![](./images/editing_in_branch.jpg)